zhaosheng-thu/zhaosheng-thu.github.io/_pages/about.md

 ## Who I am

-I'm Sheng Zhao (赵晟), focusing on research in visual computing and AI model engineering (LLM, VLM, and Diffusion Model).
+I'm Sheng Zhao (赵晟), focusing on research in visual computing and large AI models (LLM, VLM, and Diffusion Model).
 I am currently an intern in the AI Coding Team at ByteDance (字节跳动).
 Previously, I earned my Bachelor's degree from Tsinghua University, Beijing, China.
 <!-- For more information, please refer to my [Curriculum Vitae](https://drive.google.com/file/d/1afqzCNoYhTbYer-mW-HA2aSQDCiQLajp/view?usp=sharing). -->

 I will join the Department of Computer Science at University of Rochester, NY, USA as a Ph.D. student, working with Prof. [Yuhao Zhu](https://yuhaozhu.com/), from 26 Spring (deferred from Fall 2025 to Spring 2026 due to visa processing).